 Navigate to Admin > Users.

-Select the User you want to edit and a menu will appear to the right, where you can change the details of the user.
+Select the User you want to edit and a menu will appear to the right, where you can change the user’s details.

 Specify a Username (preferably an email address).

 You may add a description that describes the user.
-It could be the user´s real name or the company/department of the user.
+It could be the user´s real name or company/department, for example.

-Check this checkbox if you want to disable the user in changing its own login informations.
+Check this checkbox if you want to disable the user from changing his or her own login credentials.
 Also, locked users are not able to create Collections, use Favorites, and setup Notifications.
-Recommendable if you allow multiple users to share login credentials.
+Recommended if you allow multiple users to share login credentials.

 By default, the person who registers for a Filecamp account is the Administrator of that account.
 Additional Administrators can be created as necessary.
 Just check the Administrator checkbox, and this will overrule all other user, admin, and folder permissions.